mareyna356/AOOP-Final-Guess-Who/README.md

 _Top (player guessing): You guessed correctly!
 You're the winner._
 _Bottom (opponent): Your opponent guessed your character correctly!
 Their character was Anita._

-Just like in a singleplayer match, once the match is over you'll automatically return to the [Main Menu](#main-menu) and the results of the match are stored in the "Resultados.txt" file.
-The file contains the name of the player, the amount of questions asked in the match and if the player won or lost.
+Just like in a singleplayer match, once the match is over you'll automatically return to the [Main Menu](#main-menu) and your results in the match are stored in the "Resultados.txt" file.
+The file contains your player name, the amount of questions you asked in the match and if you won or lost.